trjaymorlacuesta/hidetrjaymorlacuesta.github.io/_posts/2015-10-23-getMobileMarketingContact.md

 # getMobileMarketingContact

 ##Overview
-This method allows users to retrieve stuff.
+This call is used when trying to access the marketing contact information.

 <table>
 	<tbody>